nsidc/earthaccess/docs/index.md

 `earthaccess` development is facilitated by [NASA Openscapes](https://nasa-openscapes.github.io/), an initiative to support researchers using data distributed by NASA Distributed Active Archive Centers (DAACs) as they migrate workflows to the cloud.

-- [earthaccess at ESIP Funding Friday](growing/esip-funding-friday-song-lyrics.md) - Our winning "pitch" for growing the `earthaccess` family!
+- [ESIP FUNding Friday](growing/esip-funding-friday-song-lyrics.md) - Our winning "pitch" for growing the `earthaccess` family!

 - [earthaccess NASA Blog post](https://www.earthdata.nasa.gov/news/blog/earthaccess-earth-science-data-simplified)